Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

-\textbf{The First Challenge} However, solving the above conditional OT problem is infeasible.
-The reason is that the conditional set $(\X, A)$ in our conditional OT distance are multi-dimensional continuous variables, leading to the existence of infinitely sub-problems in Eq. (\ref{eq: con OT}).
+\textbf{The First Challenge.} However, solving the above conditional OT problem is infeasible.
+The reason is that the conditional set $(\X, A)$ are multi-dimensional continuous variables, leading to the existence of infinitely sub-problems in Eq. (\ref{eq: con OT}).
 To overcome this challenge, we establish a connection between the OT distance regarding conditional distributions and that regarding joint distributions: \begin{theorem} Assuming the cost matrix of the joint distribution $P(\S, \X, A)$ is separable, i.e., $C(\s, \x, a; \tilde{\s}, \tilde{\x}, \tilde{a}) = C(\s; \tilde{\s}) + C(\x; \tilde{\x}) + C(a; \tilde{a})$, we have: